kragniz/reddit-auto-respond/README.md

     2. Any subject including the word `help`
     3. Any subject beginning with `hello`
     4. Any subject with one or more characters

+#Licence
+This code is licenced under the terms of the WTFPLv2.
+See the `COPYING` file for more details.